Juris Doctor: Hong Kong

-The J.D. degree is currently offered at the Chinese University of Hong Kong, The University of Hong Kong, and City University of Hong Kong.
-The degree is known as the 法律博士 in Chinese and in Cantonese it is pronounced Faat Leot Bok Si.
-The J.D. in Hong Kong is almost identical to the LL.B., and is reserved for graduates of non-law disciplines, but the J.D. is considered to be a graduate-level degree and requires a thesis or dissertation.
-Like the LL.B. there is much scholarly content in the required coursework.
-Although the universities offering the degree claim that the J.D. is a 2-year program, completing the degree in 2 years would require study during the summer term.
-The JD is, despite its title, considered to be a master's degree by the universities that offer it in Hong Kong, and it is positioned at master's level in the Hong Kong Qualifications Framework.
+The JD degree is currently offered at the Chinese University of Hong Kong, The University of Hong Kong, and City University of Hong Kong.
+The JD in Hong Kong is almost identical to the LLB, and is reserved for graduates of non-law disciplines.
+However, the JD requires a thesis or dissertation.
+The JD in Hong Kong is a 2-year program, including study during the summer term, but can be extended to three years with summer vacations.
+The JD is considered a master's degree by universities and the Hong Kong Qualification Framework.

-Neither the LL.B. nor the J.D. provides the education sufficient for a license to practice, as graduates of both are also required to undertake the PCLL course and a solicitor traineeship or a barrister pupillage.
+Neither the LLB nor the JD provides the education sufficient for a license to practice.
+Graduates of both are also required to undertake the PCLL course and a solicitor traineeship or barrister pupillage.